martin-holland/rock-paper-scissors-api/README.md

 # Rock Paper Scissors App

 Project designed in mind for a request from a company Reaktor.
+Utilising axios for ease of access to API.

 Key Minimum Viable Product Points: